 “The hidden benefits of abstaining from control”, Journal of Economic Behavior and Organization, Vol. 147, March, 2018.
 Joint with Gabriel Burdin (Leeds University and IZA) and Fabio Landini (University of Parma & ICRIOS – Bocconi University, Italy).
 We propose an extension of Falk and Kosfeld’s (AER, 2006) experimental design to illuminate the role of autonomy in explaining how individuals react to control in a principal-agent relationship.
 We add a third party who exerts control over the agent and find that control-aversion ceases to exist.
 A draft of the paper is available as IZA discussion paper 9251.

 “The Effects of Major-Job Mismatch on Early Career Earnings and Job Satisfaction,” with Roger Kaufman and Louise Yu.
 We use the U.S. Department of Education’s Baccalaureate and Beyond restricted survey data to estimate the determinants of major-job mismatch and its effects on post-graduate earnings and job satisfaction.
 After controlling for ability, we find that graduates who chose undergraduate majors that provided substantial occupational and job-specific training are more likely to work in jobs that are closely related to their majors one and four years after graduation and have higher earnings and greater job satisfaction.
-Under submission.
+Being Revised.

 “Honesty at the Margin: Experiments on the Dynamics of Deception” joint with Jonathan Lafky and Alistair Wilson.
 Slides for a recent presentation here: Honesty at the Margin Slides.